-A Pass standing (P) is reserved for a course in which the student successfully completes all of the requirements in a course designated as Pass/Fail.
-A course that has been designated as Pass/Fail will not be included in the student's grade point average but can be counted as credit towards a degree program.
+Some courses do not apply letter grades.
+The outcome is Pass (P) or Fail (F) to reflect whether the student has successfully fulfilled all the requirements.
+A course that has been designated as Pass/Fail will not be included in the student's GPA but can be counted as credit towards an academic plan.